jg-digital-media/jgdm_snooker_scorer/readme.md

 ayer 2.

 + `TODO:` BUG: Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `TODO:` Next player reverts to shooting for a red ball after a foul.
-+ `TODO:` Revert to shooting for a red ball after a foul.
-+ `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

 + `TODO:` BUG: Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).